Course Outline

 Learning Objectives:

-• Design secure AI architectures from the ground up for government.
+• Design secure AI architectures from the ground up for government applications.

-• Implement monitoring and incident response for AI systems.
+• Implement monitoring and incident response strategies for AI systems in government environments.

 Topics Covered: